dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/text-zone.md

 # TextZone

-The `TextZone` class represents the information of a single text zone.
+The `TextZone` class describes a text zone.

 ## Definition